Jeff-Adler/fastai_course-workbook/01_intro.md

 What makes deep learning distinctive is a particular class of architectures: the architectures based on neural networks.

+Creating a model that can recognize the content of every individual pixel in an image is called segmentation
+- Like phonology!!

 ## Questionnairev

 Do you need these for deep learning?